HansSeidel/CGSE/README.md

 - /engineExtension -> Contains classes written by the author to simplyfy the project development.

 After a test run the final project has been successfully initialised.

+**(v1.1)** - A basic shape class for a plane has been added.
+This class contains the DrawSingleCall method.
+This method may get removed in the future because it's inefficent.
+Except of the methods DrawSingleCall and SetupSingleCall, everything is manage CPU-Sided.